lucaskemper/LLM-Fork-lucaskemper/README.md

    Created a personal knowledge repository with file upload and search functions, tailored for financial data and research materials (currently refining upload functionality).

 2. **Multi-Model Support**
-   Configured the framework to interact with providers like OpenAI and Anthropic’s Claude, offering flexible, multi-provider AI solutions.
+   Configured the framework to interact with providers like OpenAI and Anthropic, offering flexible, multi-provider AI solutions.

 3. **Advanced Optimizations**:
    - **(Vercel)**: Optimized for fast, cost-effictive and reliable front-end deployment.
 Switching to AWS for better stability ⏳